gmile/gmile.github.io/_posts/2014-01-25-communication-in-a-team.markdown

 For a long time in the past, I've been taking the majority of comments regarding my code from my colleagues too personally.
 It took me a really long time to recognize the main thing in it – [you are not the code you write](http://sstephenson.us/posts/you-are-not-your-code), i.e. the comments I receive are about my code, and not about my personality.

-For me, it was crucially important to take a different view on criticizing: **instead of criticizing a person, one must criticise he's deeds**.
+For me, it was crucially important to take a different view on criticizing: **instead of criticizing a person, one must criticise his deeds**.
 Though, the rule may be alleviated by the following quote:

 > Never criticize another man's deeds unless you know why he performed them.
 The chances are you would have done the same under the same circumstances.
 > <footer><cite title="Napoleon Hill">Napoleon Hill</cite></footer>